ircv3/ircv3-specifications/extensions/cap-notify-3.2.md

 and about existing capabilities that are no longer available via the messages specified in this document.

+The `cap-notify` capability MUST be implicitly enabled if client requested `CAP LS 3.2`, as described in spec of `CAP LS 3.2`.
+In that case `cap-notify` MAY be presented in response of `CAP LS`, but server MAY choose not to.
+This is for easier adoptation by old software of new features of capabilities negotiation.

 ## Subcommands

 This specification introduces two new CAP subcommands: `NEW` and `DEL`.